Kevin Mazur/Getty Images for Robin Hood

 She rebounds with Marc Anthony, whom she's actually known for years, but Lopez later calls her split from Ben her "first big heartbreak."

-"I think different time different thing, who knows what could've happened, but there was a genuine love there," Jen said of her and Ben in an interview with People just last year.
+"I think different time different thing, who knows what could've happened, but there was a genuine love there," Jen said of her and Ben in an interview with People in 2016.

 She also told Huffington Post: "I would do it all over again, I think.
 I really would.
 Even the relationship part.
 I just feel like everything is part of your story and your journey and is meant to be and helps you grow if you're willing to look at it, and I'm willing to look."